Tranebjerg

-Tranebjerg is a town, situated at the centre of the South Island of Samsø in Denmark.
+Tranebjerg is a town, situated at the south central part of the island of Samsø in Denmark.
 It is the largest town on Samsø and also the municipal seat of Samsø Municipality.

 Tranebjerg is an old town, with a big village church from the 14th century and was once home to Brattingsborg Castle, a royal castle that burned down in the year 1289.
 Of the more modern facilities the town is home to a tourist office and an Ecomuseum.
 At the Ecomuseum, restored old buildings like an active oldfashioned smallholding, a skipper-farmhouse, a blacksmith and a grain mill amongst others, exposes the connection between Samsø's landscape, culture and inhabitants through the ages which includes an exhibition of the islands Stone Age past, traced to about 9.000 BC.

 History

 Tranebjerg is first mentioned in 1424 as Tranberg, but has been inhabited long before that.
 Tranebjerg was the location of a castle, Brattingsborg Castle, in the 1100s-1200s.
 The castle was burned down by Stig Andersen Hvide in 1289, and not discovered again until 2008 where the castle's church was discovered.